Herne Bay cycling and walking improvements Herne Bay cycling and walking improvements

 Auckland Transport (AT) proposes making changes to Herne Bay streets to encourage slower driving speeds and improve routes for people walking and cycling in the area.

-Initially, the preferred option was to provide a connection for cyclists and walkers via Clifton Road, Argyle Street and Sarsfield Street.
+Initially, the preferred option was to provide a connection for people on bikes via Clifton Road, Argyle Street, and Sarsfield Street.
 However, after taking feedback on board, AT has investigated implementing traffic-calming measures (known as "treatments") on several streets rather than a cycle lane on a particular street.

 These treatments aim to address the community issues, enhance the look and feel of the Herne Bay area, and improve routes for local people walking or cycling to their local shops, beaches and cafes, or to get to work and attractions in the city centre.

-Making physical changes (such as speed tables) to roads is also more effective than changing the speed limit, as the treatments do not rely on speed cameras or a police presence to reduce speed.
+Along with making physical changes (such as speed tables) to the streets, AT is changing the speed limit to 30km/h.
 Similar changes to residential streets in Sandringham and Balmoral have reduced speeds by 5 to 15km/h and made the streets safer and quieter.